Tim Tebow: World Baseball Classic

 Tebow accepted an invitation by the Philippines national team to play on their 2021 World Baseball Classic team.
 He was eligible to play for the Philippines as he was born there.
 He was scheduled to play in the qualifying round in March 2020 in Arizona, but the tournament was cancelled due to the COVID-19 pandemic.

 Sports team ownership

 In July 2023, Tebow was announced as a co-owner of an ECHL expansion team to be based in the Lake Tahoe area, later named the Tahoe Knight Monsters.
 Tebow was also previously a minor partner in the ECHL's Jacksonville Icemen and Savannah Ghost Pirates.
-In August 2025, Tebow was also named as a co-owner of a second ECHL expansion team, a yet-to-be named team in Augusta, Georgia.
+In August 2025, Tebow was also named as a co-owner of a second ECHL expansion team, the Augusta Lynx.

 Tebow is also an investor in USL Championship and USL Super League soccer club Sporting Club Jacksonville.